FAQ

 • Keep this unique experience accessible to a wider community

-• Rescheduling with Short Notice: If you need to reschedule with less than 72 hours’ notice, please contact us at [email protected].
-Rescheduling will be considered on a case-by-case basis and may be subject to a rescheduling fee up to 50% of the tour price.
+• Rescheduling requests made within 48 hours are considered on a case-by-case basis and may be subject to a rebooking fee of up to 50% of the total tour price.

 Preparation